SS Andrea Doria: Rescue operations

 On Andrea Doria, the decision to abandon ship was made within 30 minutes of impact.
 A sufficient number of lifeboats for all of the passengers and crew was split evenly on each side of the Boat Deck.
 Procedures called for lowering the lifeboats until they could be secured alongside the glass-enclosed Promenade Deck one level below, allowing evacuees to climb out of windows directly into the boats.
 However, it was soon determined that the port side lifeboats were unlaunchable due to the severe list, which left them high in the air: lowering them would cause them to collide with the exposed hull, and cause them to tip.
 Compounding things, the list also complicated normal lifeboat procedures on the starboard side, making it necessary to lower the boats empty and somehow get evacuees to board them at water level.
 This was eventually accomplished through ropes and Jacob's ladders.
 In fear of causing a panic and stampeding of the starboard lifeboats, Captain Calamai decided against giving the order to abandon ship until help arrived.
 In the meantime, Second Officer Guido Badano made announcements over the loudspeaker system instructing passengers to put on their lifebelts and go to their designated muster stations.

 Andrea Doria's radios had limited range, so her distress message making it clear that additional lifeboats were urgently needed was relayed to other ships that could receive it.
 The United States Coast Guard from New York City also coordinated on land.

 In this case being in a busy shipping lane proved helpful to Andrea Doria.
 The first ship to respond to her distress call was the 390 ft freighter Cape Ann of the United Fruit Company, which was returning to the United States after a trip to Bremerhaven, Germany.
 Upon receiving the message from the stricken Andrea Doria, Captain Joseph Boyd immediately set a course for her.
 With a crew of 44 aboard and only two 40-person lifeboats, the assistance Cape Ann could offer was limited, but within minutes, she was joined by other ships heeding the distress call.
-The US Navy transport USNS Private William H. Thomas, en route to New York from Livorno, Italy, with 214 troops and dependents also responded to the signal and made immediate progress towards the site.
+The United States Navy transport USNS Private William H. Thomas, en route to New York from Livorno, Italy, with 214 troops and dependents also responded to the signal and made immediate progress towards the site.
 Her captain, John Shea, was placed in charge of the rescue operation by the US Navy and readily ordered his crew to prepare their eight usable lifeboats.
-Also joining the rescue was the US Navy destroyer escort USS Edward H. Allen.
+Also joining the rescue was the United States Navy destroyer escort USS Edward H. Allen.